Obama urges corporate tax cut, closing loopholes

 The plan also takes aim at accelerated depreciation, a major tax break enjoyed by many companies, but details were scarce.

-Retail companies and healthcare services are among those enjoying fewer tax breaks, so they could benefit from the plan.

-Business groups are likely to oppose many elements of the Obama plan, including keeping the current "worldwide" system taxation that taxes profits earned abroad.

-Big multinational companies have been lobbying for a tax holiday, known as repatriation, on profits earned abroad, which is missing from the proposal.
+Business groups were likely to oppose many elements of the Obama plan, including keeping the current system for taxing U.S. corporations' foreign profits.
+Big multinational companies have been lobbying for a tax holiday, known as repatriation, on profits earned abroad, but this is missing from the proposal.

 A senior administration official said repatriation might be reconsidered as part of the give-and-take when negotiating details with lawmakers in a transition to a new tax system.